esp-rs/espflash/espflash/README.md

 ### Configuration examples

 You can either configure the serial port name like so:

 ```
 [connection]
 serial = "/dev/ttyUSB0"
 ```

 Or specify one or more USB `vid`/`pid` couple:

 ```
 [[usb_device]]
 vid = "303a"
 pid = "1001"
 ```

-## Windows Subsystem for Linux

-It is not currently possible to use `espflash` from within WSL1.

-It is not possible to flash chips using the built-in `USB_SERIAL_JTAG` when using WSL2, because the reset also resets `USB_SERIAL_JTAG` peripheral which then disconnects the chip from WSL2.
-Chips _can_ be flashed via UART using WSL2, however.

 ## License